 Planning, organizing and hosting a wedding is stressful enough but when you get children involved it makes things a lot trickier as you need to think about how to entertain the children as well as make sure they are safe.
 But do not worry because in this article we are going to tell you the pros and cons of organizing a wedding without children as well as how to organize a wedding without children without offending any of your guests.

 Where the problems arise is if, for example, you are organizing your wedding abroad as many couples now tend to do in more picturesque holiday destinations such as the Caribbean or Greece.
 This will mean that the guests that have children will need to leave their kids with someone else for at least a couple of days which will make things even more difficult.

 So you have two choices in this situation, you can be strict with your no children wedding rules which may mean that some of the parents will just not be able to attend or alternatively you can let parents attend that are not able to find anyone to care for their kids however it may make other the parents unhappy who have had to leave their own children behind at home.
 As you can see there are a lot of intricate things that you need to do, however, the most important one is laying out the rules as soon as possible and enforcing them.

 We hoped that we helped briefly answer your question above about how to set up weddings without children.
 If you would like extra tips and other information then feel free to read down further below.

 Table of Contents

-- More tips on how to create the perfect wedding without children
+- More tips on how to organize the perfect wedding without children

 - Reasons why you may not want children at your wedding

 - Can I enforce age limits instead of banning all children?

 - How to tell kindly tell guests that no children are allowed?